ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### STRENGTH (ST)

 A player's Strength characteristic represents how physically strong they are.
-Strength is used during Block actions, both when performing them and when defending againstthem.
+Strength is used during Block actions, both when performing them and when defending against them.

 ### AGILITY (AG)